shiftwinting/nats-streaming-server/README.md

 of servers with one acting as the active server (accessing the store) and handling all communication with clients, and all others acting as standby servers.

 To start a server in Fault Tolerance (FT) mode, you specify an FT group name.
-This is so that in the future, one could have different FT groups for servers with the same cluster ID.
-For now, use it to simply enable Fault Tolerance mode.

 Here is an example on how starting 2 servers in FT mode running on the same host and embedding the NATS servers: